Criminal Defense Common Questions

 - Request the presence of your attorney.

-- State clearly that wish to exercise your right to remain silent.
+- State clearly that you wish to exercise your right to remain silent.
 You would be happy to cooperate and provide whatever information is appropriate-but only after consulting your attorney.

 Friends, parents, and significant others, it is vitally important that if you call a loved one while incarcerated that you DO NOT speak about the specifics of their case.
 All of these phone calls are recorded and commonly result in your loved one being convicted on an otherwise WEAK case.